emberjs/website/source/blog/2019-02-14-octane-guides.md

 responsive: true
 ---

-The preview of the Octane edition of Ember is coming soon, and with all this work comes a lot of documentation.
+The preview of the Octane edition of Ember is coming soon, and with all these fantastic new features comes a lot of documentation.
 Since this requires coordination of many moving parts, we want to outline the approach we're taking, and outlining some ways that the community can contribute.

 ## Preparation